brohrer/academic_advisory/what_DS_do.md

 **Visualization** - turning data into a picture - is a powerful way to convey the message behind a table of numbers.
 For some use cases, a carefully constructed plot is all that is necessary to answer the question.

+### Story telling

+Storytelling with data is key to deliver the insights and drive better decision making.
+It is the art of telling people what the numbers actually signify.
+It usually requires data summarization, aggregation and visualization.
+It is important to answer the following questions before you begin down the path of creating a data story:
+  * Who are your audience?
+  * What do you want your audience to know or do?
+  * How can you use data to help make your point?

 ## **Modeling** – the process of using the data we have to estimate the data we wish we had.